Britannia Hotels: Reviews

 Britannia Hotels has been subject to widespread criticism on many issues, most notably in hygiene and maintenance.
-In October 2023, consumer group Which? declared Britannia Hotels to be the worst hotel chain in the United Kingdom for the 11th consecutive year, in last place with an overall score of 48%.
+In November 2025, consumer group Which? declared Britannia Hotels to be the worst hotel chain in the United Kingdom for 12 years, in last place with an overall score of 44%.
 Britannia Hotels had been last place in the Which? hotel chain rankings since October 2013, when the editor Richard Headland warned that other chains (such as Premier Inn) were undercutting Britannia with better service at similar prices.

 In 2005 and 2006, the Grand Hotel in Scarborough and the Britannia Adelphi were investigated by the BBC over theft and hygiene.
 In November 2014, an undercover investigation by the Liverpool Echo found issues with the upkeep of both the exterior and interior of the Adelphi, warning that the ageing interiors and basic service placed Britannia Hotels at a disadvantage in the fast-evolving "cut-throat" tourism industry.
-In 2019, Which? journalists found the Britannia Lodge near Gatwick airport to be in a worse condition, reporting smells of damp because of a clogged ventilation fan, a bathroom affected by mould, and stains revealed under ultraviolet light.
+In 2019, Which? journalists found the Britannia Lodge near Gatwick Airport to be in a worse condition, reporting smells of damp because of a clogged ventilation fan, a bathroom affected by mould, and stains revealed under ultraviolet light.
 In the following year, Which? reported that the situation had not improved, despite the COVID-19 pandemic and the renewed interest in luxury hotels for staycations.

 Hotel research and booking site Oyster.com has reviewed a number of Britannia Hotels.
 The website commended most of the reviewed locations for their proximity to city centres or public transport hubs and efforts to renovate some rooms in the Manchester location, but raised concerns about outdated interiors, inconsistent maintenance, and Wi-Fi access fees, the latter generally considered inappropriate in a country where internet access is a major part of daily life.

-Official and charity use

-The Home Office temporarily rented rooms in three Britannia locations (two in Bournemouth, one in Folkestone) to house asylum seekers because of overcrowding at the detention centres.
-The Home Office also rented rooms for new refugees who were waiting for long-term housing.

 In December 2018, the Britannia Royal at Kingston upon Hull cancelled a charity reservation for rough sleepers on Christmas Eve and Christmas Day without giving a reason.
 The incident led to a criticism against Britannia Hotels, which temporarily removed its presence from social media.

+Asylum contracts

+Britannia Hotels is one of the best-known providers of asylum seeker accommodation in the UK.
+This has led to Alex Langsam being described as an "asylum king" by The Daily Telegraph.

+Protests at the Britannia Canary Wharf took place after an asylum seeker staying there entered a nearby flat.
+The case was dropped due to lack of evidence.

+Protests have also taken place at Britannia Wolverhampton.
+Another well-known Britannia asylum hotel is the Metropole in Blackpool.